featured image

 Beginner 8 minutes

-Here is a breakdown of the calibration algorithm I wrote to derive the proportionality constant (kk) that bridges the gap between hardware voltage and physical volume.
+This is the algorithm I wrote to derive the proportionality constant that bridges hardware voltage and physical volume on an Arduino Nano Every.

 The Engineering Challenge

-The MPX2010 outputs a voltage proportional to air flow rate (QQ).
-To get volume (VV), we have to integrate that flow over time:
+The MPX2010 outputs a voltage proportional to air flow rate (Q).
+To get volume (V), you integrate flow over time:

 V=QdtV = \int Q \, dt

-The catch?
-We don’t know the exact relationship between the sensor’s voltage (vv) and the flow rate yet.
-We need a “Calibration Factor” (kk).
+The catch: we don’t know the exact relationship between sensor voltage (v) and flow rate yet.
+We need a calibration factor (k) that maps the two.

-By pushing a known volume (a standard 3-liter medical syringe) through the device, we can solve for kk:
+By pushing a known volume through the device — a standard 3-liter medical syringe — we can solve for k:

 k=3.0 Litersvdtk = \frac{3.0 \text{ Liters}}{\int v \, dt}

-First things first: analog sensors drift.
-Even with a good op-amp circuit, the MPX2010 will output a non-zero voltage when the air is perfectly still.
-If we feed this “ghost voltage” into an integrator, our calculated volume will drift to infinity within seconds.
+Even with a good op-amp circuit, the MPX2010 outputs a non-zero voltage when the air is completely still.
+If you start integrating this “ghost voltage,” your calculated volume drifts toward infinity within seconds.
+Establishing a zero baseline at boot is non-negotiable:

 void setup() {